Outdoor Plumbing Installation: What You Need to Know for 2026

 Get matched with companies for your specific needs

-Types of Outdoor Plumbing Installations & What They Cost
+Types of Outdoor Plumbing Installations & 2026 Costs

 Hose Bibs (Outdoor Faucets)

-A hose bib — also called a spigot or outdoor faucet — is the most basic outdoor plumbing installation.
-Homeowners typically spend between $190 and $415 for a new hose bib installation, with a national average around $360.
-Frost-free models, which shut off water deeper inside the wall to prevent freezing, cost slightly more at around $315 on average but are highly recommended in colder climates.
+A hose bib (also called a spigot or outdoor faucet) is the most basic outdoor plumbing installation.
+In 2026, installing an outdoor spigot typically runs $150 to $500, with a national average around $200 to $325 depending on whether you're replacing an existing fixture or adding a brand-new one.
+Frost-free models, which shut off water deeper inside the wall to prevent freezing, average about $355 installed and are highly recommended in colder climates.

 If you need to understand pricing differences between faucet types, the faucet replacement cost guide covers what you'll pay for different installations in 2026.